- BASF begins commercial production of biomass balance polyether polyols in Geismar, Louisiana.

 Sustainability Roadmap

-BASF's Monomers division is advancing its sustainability roadmap by developing low-PCF and circular product options across major product lines.
-The launch of ISCC PLUS-certified BMB polyether polyols complements the division's existing BMB isocyanate offerings, reinforcing BASF's commitment to sustainable polyurethane systems.
+BASF's Monomers division is advancing a sustainability roadmap, developing low-PCF and circular product options across major product lines.
+The launch of ISCC PLUS-certified BMB polyether polyols complements existing BMB isocyanate offerings, reinforcing BASF's commitment to sustainable polyurethane systems.